Leoreoreo/EGcomp-Final-Project-Web/README.md

 ## Project Contributors

 This project was created by Leyang Li (lli27.nd.edu) and Kyle Crosby (acrosby2.nd.edu) at the University of Notre Dame.

-Please feel free to contact us with any questions or comments.
-We hope you find our website informative and engaging!